bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

  command with:
 | :code:`bash check_run_stats.sh`

-| Alternatively, you can run this jupyter script:
+| Alternatively, you can create a folder in the tutorial_dataset folder called
+"stats_and_variant_calling" and then run this jupyter script:
 | :code:`bash start_jupyter.sh`
 Click the "analysis" folder, and click the 'check_run_stats.ipynb' file.
 Follow the instructions in the notebook.